NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 ## 1.10 The Diagnostic Questions

+Each stage plays a different role.
+Each is led by different questions.
+Each includes self-interrogation: the same questions you ask about them, you ask about yourself.
+The framework doesn't exempt you from scrutiny.

 **EAGLE — MAPs**

-**Eagle Maps all that is There**
+**Eagle Maps the Terrain**

-*Because you can't solve what you haven't named.*
+*Because you cannot navigate a field you haven't named.*

 - What's the conflict?
 - Where are the friction points?
 - Who are the parties?
+Am I a party?
 - Who is visible?
+Am I visible?
 - Who is hiding?

-*Because the hidden often tells more than the seen — with some exceptions.*
-(Usually there's a hidden player or a hidden layer.
-Rarely there's neither.)
+Am I hiding?

+*Focus is not on the "True."
+Focus is on the "Entire."*

+Eagle flies at 10,000 feet.
+It doesn't look for the "truth" yet — that is Bloodhound's job.
+Eagle looks for the boundaries.

+Eagle's enemy is the Fog of War.
+When you are flooded, the conflict is everywhere and nowhere.
+Eagle blows the fog away so you can see that the "World-Ending War" is actually a specific dispute over a specific boundary.

+Eagle also watches for the map you drew before you looked — the story you already believe, the players you already cast.
+If your map was drawn before Eagle flew, Eagle is just decorating your assumptions.

+Eagle looks for the Hidden Player: the mother-in-law who isn't in the room but is in the conversation; the boss who hasn't spoken but whose shadow is on the table.

->**Note:** Eagle asks: Is this fight about *what* — or about *who decides*?
+> **Note:** Eagle asks: Is this a fight about *what* — or about *who decides*?
 >
-> About what (the fish, the oil).
-About who decides (the fishing rights, the drilling rights).
-If it keeps returning — who decides was never settled, or isn't respected.
+> Most people fight about the "what" (the fish, the money, the chores).
+But if the fight keeps returning, the "what" is a decoy.
+The real conflict is the authority — who has the right to decide.
+If "who decides" isn't settled, the "what" will never stay fixed.
 >
+> Eagle checks Eagle: Am I looking at the whole field, or only the part that makes me look like the victim?
+Am I zoomed in so tight I've lost the horizon?
+>
-> What Eagle sees can be misleading.
-That's why Eagle reports to Bloodhound.
+> Eagle passes the map to Bloodhound.

 ---

 **BLOODHOUND — CHECKs**